Online MBA in Project Management

 What Unique Career Paths Can I Pursue With an MBA Specializing in Project Management?

 Many industries have a high need for project management professionals.
-The following list details some of the jobs that graduates of accredited online MBA programs in project management may qualify for.
+The following list details some of the jobs graduates of accredited online MBA programs in project management may qualify for.

 Construction managers4 oversee major construction projects.
 They plan, coordinate, and oversee all aspects of major projects, including cost, staffing, scheduling, and safety.
-While many spend some time working in an office, most construction managers spend the majority of their day at construction sites.
+While many spend some time working in an office, most construction managers spend most of their day at construction sites.
 They often work overtime because they must meet hard deadlines and respond to site emergencies.

 Chief Executive Officer